Arunscape/CMPUT379/assignments/Assignment2/code/readme.md

 Its type is std::vector<partition>
-, where partition is a custom struct which contains a multimap, pthread mutex, and some iterators used by the MR_GetNext function.
+, where partition is a custom struct which contains a multimap, a pthread mutex, and some iterators used by the MR_GetNext function.

 the multimap in partition is of type std::multimap<char*, char*>